tjjlemaire/PySONIC/README.md

 conda activate sonic
 ```

-- Clone the repository and install the python package:
+- Clone the `PySONIC` repository and install it as a python package:

 ```
 git clone https://github.com/tjjlemaire/PySONIC.git